OmniDB/doc/src/en/01_introduction.md

 for various access paths with a design that puts security first.

 Since early development, OmniDB was designed as an browser-based app.
-Consequently, it runs in any browser, from any operational system.
+Consequently, it runs in most browsers, from any operational system.
 It can be accessed by several computers and multiple users, each one of them with his/her own group of connections.
 It also can be hosted in any operational system, without the need of install any dependencies.
 We will see further details on